a-gavin/a-gavin.github.io/content/blog/linux-cmds.md

 You probably want to use Network Manager to configure your networking instead.
 See the [next section](#managing-networking-network-manager) for more details.

 Most Linux distributions run Network Manager to configure and manage networking nowadays.
-This is a common point of confusion, as there is still material available online which assumes older, network-scripts based network management.
+This is a common point of confusion, as many guides online reference older, network-scripts based network management and the deprecated `ifconfig` command.

 It is possible to configure networking with variations of these commands.
-Unless you know what you're doing, though, you're better off just using Network Manager.
+Generally, though, you'll almost always be better off using a tool like `NetworkManager` or `systemd-networkd`, unless you have a very specific use case.

+For more information, see this [very detailed guide](https://axil.gitlab.io/iproute2/).

 #### Show Network Interface Link-Layer Info</h3>